joby-lol/glueframework/_glue-site/content/index.md

   pages.
 PHP files placed in `_glue-site/content` will be served as if they were markdown files.
 Code in them will execute in the namespace `\glue\codepages`.

+TODO: Rewrite to have AutoRoute enter a class statically
 * **AutoRoute** classes can be made by creating classes in the AutoRoute namespace.
   CamelCase class names will be converted to URLs such as `/camel-case`.
   Calls to those URLs and their subdirectories will be routed to the method